urnathan/joust/README.md

 subsequent program under test.  (`$tmp` is an automatically defined variable.)

+System resources can be constrained by use of variables:

+* $cpulimit:  Maximum cpu time, in minutes (1 minute).
+* $memlimit:  Maxiumum memory use, in GB (1 GB).
+* $filelimit:  Maximum filesize, in GB (1 GB).
+* $timelimit:  Maximum wall clock time, in minutes (unlimited).

 ## EZIO: Expect Zero Irregularities Observed

 EZIO is a pattern matcher.
 It scans a source file, extracting